eascodes/100-days-code/log.md

 **Thoughts** The search bar coding is still challenging but I am getting closr to the solution!

 **Link(s) to work** https://mealprepfunday.com/

+## Day 72: January 10, 2021

+**Today's Progress**: Today I continued working on the Functional Programming module on the FreeCodeCamp JavaScript course.

+**Thoughts** I'm finding it helpful to bounce back & forth between tutorials and projects.

+**Link(s) to work** https://www.freecodecamp.org/eascodes